Geordio/CarND-Vehicle-Detection/README.md

 |LAB|2|0.9158|5.82

 From the above results, using all channels of the HLS colourspace would appear to give the best results, although using all of the HSV space is within 0.03% of this.
+After deciding upon the features and classifier, I used the StandardScaler from sklearn to scale my features

 ## Sliding Window Search